jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

 ____
 Entries are used to capture input from the user.
 They take a single parameter - a title.

-There are four special-case entries:
+There are four special-case Entries:

 * NumericEntry - this only allows numbers to be typed in - always returns a float.
 * SecretEntry - this will show stars, instead of the letters typed - useful for capturing passwords.
 * AutoEntry - this takes a list of words to provide auto-completion.
 * ValidationEntry - can be set to valid/invalid/waiting - will colour the border green/red/black and show a ✔/✖/★
-* FileEntry/DirectoryEntry - provides a button to select a file/directory and auto-populates the entry
+* FileEntry/DirectoryEntry - provides a button to select a file/directory and auto-populates the Entry

 ![Entries](img/1_entries.png)